thomas-roux/iris_analysis/README.md

 Applying a general rule of thumb that 95% of observations of a normal distribution lie within 2 SD of the mean, it is evident from the initial descriptive statistics of the sample that the observations lie within a normal distribution.
 The plotted histograms would support this.
 However, there is a bimodal distribution evident in both petal length and petal width.
 On further examination of the data by species, one notes that a single species is responsible for this bimodal appearance, namely *I. setosa* (see Whole Sample Pairplot above).
 This is confirmed by the boxplots of the variables by species, in which there is no overlap between *I. setosa* and the other two species for petal length and petal width.
 It is this distinct difference of these two variables within *I. setosa* that make it distinguishable from the other two Iris species.

 The correlation coefficients for the sample show large associations (> 0.5 according to [Cohen's standard](https://www.statisticssolutions.com/correlation-pearson-kendall-spearman/)) between sepal length, and petal length (0.87) and petal width (0.82).
 The strong association between petal length and petal width is to be expected (0.96), given the interdependence of the two variables.
 However, apart from *I. versicolor*, these strong associations are not noted throughout the other species.
 Indeed, these associations are poor in *I. setosa* (< 0.3), while only sepal length and petal length show large associations (> 0.5) in *I. virginica*.
 The size of these associations is clear when one examines the scattering of data points on the pairplot charts for these variables by species.
 Of note, *I. versicolor* is the only species that shows large associations (> 0.5) between all variables.
+The fact that *I. versicolor* has overall large associations between its variables compared to *I. virginica* may be an avenue for future exploration in differentiating between the two species within this cluster.

 ## 6. What others have done with the data set